 As the world becomes more aware of the impact of pet food production, many pet owners are rethinking the proteins they feed their dogs.
 Finally, the pet food industry is being held accountable for its part in environmental and social problems, especially through its reliance on animal protein.
-Beef, one of the most used proteins in dog food, is the biggest environmental villain, contributing to greenhouse gases, deforestation and water scarcity.
+Beef, one of the most used proteins in dog food, is the biggest environmental food villain, contributing to greenhouse gases, deforestation and water scarcity.
 While chicken, pork, duck and fish are better alternatives, they have their own environmental and animal welfare issues too.

-In this post we will look into the environmental issues of beef production, the alternatives avaialble and why they may be better—though not perfect—options for sustainable pet food.
+In this post we will look into the environmental issues of beef production, the alternatives available and why they may be better—though not perfect—options for sustainable pet food.
 We'll also look into how you, as a responsible pet owner, can make more sustainable choices for your pet and the planet.

 Beef: The Environmental and Social Impacts